jk367/personal_website/content/photos/jeans.md

 draft: false
 ---

-beach trip to long island. almost got arrested, just got a parking ticket.
+Beach trip to long island.
+Almost got arrested, just got a parking ticket.
 Turns out private beach really means private, no matter if its the winter and its almost midnight.